meltingice/CamanJS/README.md

 git submodule update
 </pre>

+The library is split up into several source files and has a separate submodule for plugins.
+The reason behind this organization is to make it as simple as possible to support the NodeJS port of Caman.
+This also helps to avoid library bloat.

 <b>Makefile</b>

 The NodeJS powered Makefile for the project will automatically check to make sure you've initialized the submodules, and if you haven't, will do so for you.
 Simply run: